-- 1. Execute the query for alter table or add/drop partition without performing any DML on the table. - 2.
-Reactivate the config file again so that the latest details are fetched and stored in the object cache of all the processes. - 3.
+- 1. Execute the query for alter table add/drop column without performing any DML on the table. - Reactivate the config file again so that the latest details are fetched and stored in the object cache of all the processes. - 3.
 Once reactivation is done, then DML operations can be performed on the table.